-We use TWIST to record and process applications for child care financial aid.
+We use TWIST to record and process applications for financial aid for child care.

-- 1. There are separate Initial Eligibility and Sustaining Eligibility income levels for customers applying for the general Low Income child care financial aid. - 2.
-There is only one eligibility income level for customers applying for Local Match child care financial aid. - 3.
+- 1. There are separate Initial Eligibility and Sustaining Eligibility income levels for customers applying for the general Low Income financial aid for child care. - 2.
+There is only one eligibility income level for customers applying to use Local Match funds for financial aid for child care. - 3.
 Income eligibility limits are set in TWIST.
-Because TWIST can only store one eligibility rule, we use the following process for determining customers eligible for both Low Income and Local Match child care financial aid: - a.
+Because TWIST can only store one eligibility rule, we use the following process for determining customers eligible for both Low Income and Local Match financial aid for child care: - a.
 TWIST will store the Local Match eligibility rule that is the Sustaining Eligibility level or 85% State Median Income.
 TWIST will mark applicants with incomes below 85% of the State Median Income as eligible. - b.
-Staff must take the additional step of manually testing a customer's monthly gross income against our Initial Eligibility guideline for customers applying for Low Income child care financial aid. - c.
-If a customer applying for Low Income child care financial aid is above the Initial Eligibility level but below the Sustaining Level, the individual is not eligible for Workforce Solutions assistance, even though TWIST may show him or her as eligible. - d.
-Process applications for Low Income child care financial aid only for those individuals whose income staff have manually determined falls at or below the Initial Eligibility level.
+Staff must take the additional step of manually testing a customer's monthly gross income against our Initial Eligibility guideline for customers applying for Low Income financial aid for child care. - c.
+If a customer applying for Low Income financial aid for child care is above the Initial Eligibility level but below the Sustaining Level, the individual is not eligible for Workforce Solutions assistance, even though TWIST may show him or her as eligible. - d.
+Process applications for Low Income financial aid for child care only for those individuals whose income staff have manually determined falls at or below the Initial Eligibility level.